-As we begin to recover and rebuild in Central Maryland, we’ll focus on:
+As we recover and rebuild in Central Maryland, we’ll focus on:

 - Enhancing service offerings to provide virtual service delivery, connecting nonprofits to government funding resources, and expanding 211 Maryland Helpline support